xenocrat/chyrp-markdown/README.md

 Security Considerations
 -----------------------

 By design Markdown [allows HTML to be included within the Markdown text](https://spec.commonmark.org/0.31.2/#html-blocks).
 This also means that it may contain Javascript and CSS styles.
 This allows it to be very flexible for creating output that is not limited by the Markdown syntax, but it comes with a security risk if you are parsing user input as Markdown (see [XSS](https://en.wikipedia.org/wiki/Cross-site_scripting)).
-In that case you should process the result of the Markdown conversion with tools like [HTML Purifier](http://htmlpurifier.org/) that filter out all elements which are not allowed.
+In that case you should process the resulting HTML with tools like [HTML Purifier](http://htmlpurifier.org/) that filter out all elements which are not allowed.

 Extending the language
 ----------------------